KarlsruheGraphGeneration/KaGen/README.md

 ### R-MAT Graphs RMAT(n, m, a, b, c)
 Generate a random graph using the R-MAT graph model RMAT(n, m, a, b, c).

-Each PE generates a random R-MAT graph with n vertices and m edges.
+Each PE generates a random R-MAT graph with n vertices and m/\<nproc\> edges.
 Afterwards, the vertices are assigned to PEs round-robin style and edges are distributed accordingly.

 #### Application